Some Examples of Bicrossed Products with the Rapid Decay Property: Preliminaries

 \end{itemize}

-We say that \( \widehat{\mathbb{H}} \) has \( \RD \) (resp.\ polynomial growth), if there exists a length function \( l \) on \( \widehat{\mathbb{H}} \) such that the pair \( \pair*{\widehat{\mathbb{H}}}{l} \) has \( \RD \) (resp.\ polynomial growth).
+We say that \( \widehat{\mathbb{H}} \) has \RD (resp.\ polynomial growth), if there exists a length function \( l \) on \( \widehat{\mathbb{H}} \) such that the pair \( \pair*{\widehat{\mathbb{H}}}{l} \) has \RD (resp.\ polynomial growth).

-From the work \cite{MR2329000}, it is known that the pair \( \pair*{\widehat{\mathbb{H}}}{l} \) having polynomial growth implies it having \( \RD \), and the converse holds if \( \mathbb{H} \) is co-amenable; it is also shown there that the duals of compact connected real Lie groups have polynomial growth.
+From the work \cite{MR2329000}, it is known that \( \pair*{\widehat{\mathbb{H}}}{l} \) having polynomial growth implies it having \RD, and the converse holds if \( \mathbb{H} \) is co-amenable; it is also known that the duals of compact connected real Lie groups have polynomial growth.

+We remark also that when \( \widehat{\mathbb{H}} \) is a classical discrete group, the above definitions reduce to the classical case considered by Jolissaint \cite{MR943303}.

-\subsection{Bicrossed products and \( \RD \)}
+\subsection{Bicrossed products and \RD}